projectcalico/calico/master/usage/configuration/index.md

 >     configuration can be read.
 >

-etcd configuration is read from etcd from two places.
+when using the etcd datastore driver, etcd configuration is read from etcd from two places.

 1. For a host of FelixHostname value `HOSTNAME` and a parameter named `NAME`, it is read from `/calico/v1/host/HOSTNAME/config/NAME`.